MatthewMitiaguin/pacmanCodeTest/README.md

 The initial and secondary place is done over three lines instead of the one line

-e.g. The first test case turns from
+e.g. The test case turns from

-a)
+c)

-PLACE 0,0,NORTH
+PLACE 1,2,EAST

 MOVE

+MOVE

+LEFT

+MOVE

 REPORT

-Output: 0,1,NORTH
+Output: 3,3,NORTH

-** to **
+## to ##

 PLACE

-0

-0

-NORTH
+1

+2

+EAST

+MOVE

+MOVE

+LEFT

 MOVE